Invoicing and Tax regulation in New Zealand

 Penalties

-• Late payments incur a penalty of NZD 250, with additional charges for unpaid GST: 1% of the overdue amount is added if payment is delayed beyond the first day, escalating to 4% after seven days, and an additional 1% for each subsequent month.
+• Late Payments: A penalty of NZD 250 applies for late payments, with additional charges for unpaid GST.
+An extra 1% of the overdue amount is added if payment is delayed beyond the first day, escalating to 4% after seven days, and another 1% for each subsequent month.

-• For late filing, a penalty of NZD 50 is imposed if the unpaid tax is less than NZD 50,000.
-For larger tax amounts, the penalty starts at NZD 250 and increases depending on the amount of tax that remains unpaid.
+• Late Filing: A penalty of NZD 50 is imposed for unpaid taxes below NZD 50,000.
+For larger tax amounts, the penalty starts at NZD 250 and increases based on the outstanding tax amount.

-One way to comply with (e-)invoicing, tax and reporting requirements in New Zealand is to use a credited provider like Space Invoices.
+One way to comply with (e-)invoicing, tax, and reporting regulations in New Zealand is to use a provider like Space Invoices.

 You will be able to:

-• Utilize a single API for current and future worldwide compliance, including in New Zealand
+• Use one API for current and future global tax and invoicing compliance, including New Zealand

-• Support and upsell your clients globally, including in New Zealand
+• Support and upsell your clients worldwide, including New Zealand

-Having questions about how to achieve compliance in New Zealand?
+• Do you have questions about achieving compliance in New Zealand?

 Looking to automate real-time reporting and tax compliance for New Zealand?
 Let's talk